FluxML/Flux.jl/docs/src/guide/gpu.md

  0.0137076  0.0362744  0.791443  0.171815  0.620854  0.668804  0.53197  0.819654  0.108651  0.179971  0.312918  0.388508  0.907292  0.00155418  0.29  0.435899
 ```

-You can also use `DistributedUtils.DistributedDataContainer` to split the data uniformly across processes.
+In this case, we are training on a total of `16 * number of processes` samples.
+You can also use `DistributedUtils.DistributedDataContainer` to split the data uniformly across processes (or split the data manually).

 ```julia-repl
 julia> data = DistributedUtils.DistributedDataContainer(backend, x)